Late afternoon with slight sundog

 Chirps, tweets, screes, and woodpecker taps sounded from the trees.
 Glimpses of the singers and tappers flashed high up in the branches, and mockingbirds flitted in the low shrubbery; the yards were always fluttering with birds.
 Squirrels and chipmunks scrambled everywhere.
 The bird feeder on the porch at my in-laws’ house stayed busy.
 Birds and small animals flourished, with cats walking around.
 I’ve always loved birds and cats and trees.

 We saw owned cats roaming, or sitting in their yards, friendly abandoned strays, skittish ferals.
 Mom began taking in strays and ferals, making them indoor cats.
 We rehomed the overflow when Mom had enough kitties in house.
-My husband’s father took in Bud, the cat that now edits for me; Mom took in Bud’s feral momcat Anna, who graces the banner on my website.
+My husband’s father took in Bud, the cat that now edits for me; Mom took in Bud’s feral momcat Anna, who is pictured in other posts on this website.